Klimatbyran/municipality-data-pipeline/README.md

 ### Emission Calculations

 The folder `/kpis/emissions` contains files with functions to perform calculations related to CO2 emissions for municipalities, based on SMHI emission data and a given total CO2 budget for Sweden.
-Each function serves a specific purpose such as preprocessing data, calculating municipality-specific budgets, future trends or when the budget for a municipality will run out.
+Each function serves a specific purpose such as preprocessing data or future trends.
 Their order of execution is specified in `/kpis/emissions/emission_data_calculations.py`.

 #### Constants